Worksheets for Budgeting Your Finances

 - How to Create a Frugal Budget: This worksheet takes you through nine steps to create a personal budget.
 You will note your earnings, recurring expenses, savings, and debt reduction goals.

 - Financial Goals Worksheet: How much money do you need to make a major purchase or reach a savings or investment goal?
-Use these steps and worksheets to set goals by date and amount and determine how much you must save each week.
+Use these steps and worksheets to set goals by date, amount and determine how much you must save each week.

 - Calculate Your Net Worth: Think of your net worth as taking the temperature on your current financial health.
 It can also help you plan for the future.
 Use these steps to list your assets and liabilities and find the bottom line.